 I got struck with the urge to update the blog and it seemed fitting to kick off its resurrection with a follow up about the bench I documented before my hiatus.
 I’ve been working with the bench in my apartment for several months now and have developed a few opinions that may or may not be useful to others.
 Here’s how she looks now, after ten months:

-I should caveat this post with the disclaimer that while I do own both of Christopher Schwarz’s books on benches, I have not yet read them because I’m too engrossed with his recently published material.
+I should caveat this post with the disclaimer that while I do own several books on benches, I have not yet read any of them because honestly I’ve found the things that come out of the shop more interesting.
+It’s also hard for me to get excited about benches because I knew for a fact that mine was temporary.
 So, in light of that here’s some specific lessons that I’ve learned:

 - I should have built this bench a foot longer.
 Being new to hand tools I didn’t realize how much a difference the length of the bench can make.
 Longer is better, even if only by a foot.
 Especially with the vise I have which has a way of pushing the natural working area to it’s right.
 Also, I had thought at the time that five feet would have worked and chose to do four to keep things simple.
 If I were back in my garage in California I’d have an eight foot bench.